 |

-Tshabola has 29 career starts for Ohio State, including each of its games from the last two seasons, but could have been replaced by either Gabe VanSickle or Joshua Padilla after struggling in the Big Ten Championship Game vs. Indiana, pending a competition.
+Tshabola has 29 career starts for Ohio State, including all of its games from the last two seasons, but could have been replaced by either Gabe VanSickle or Joshua Padilla after struggling in the Big Ten Championship Game vs. Indiana, pending a competition.
 Ryan Day confirmed previously that Tshabola is sidelined by injury and likely to miss at least the CFP quarterfinals.
-Either VanSickle or Padilla will start in his place if he does not play, though it's likely a rotation of both will be used against the Hurricanes.
-Tshabola was fully dressed during the portion of Ohio State practice open to the media on Friday.
+VanSickle is expected to start the Cotton Bowl with Padilla rotating in.

-Beyond Tshabola, the most notable name on Ohio State's status report is defensive tackle Will Smith Jr., the Buckeyes' backup nose guard behind unanimous All-American Kayden McDonald.
-Smith is listed as probable for the game against Miami.
-If he didn't ultimately play vs. the Hurricanes, he'd be the only other major contributor to miss the postseason bout, barring any late additions to the status report.
+Beyond Tshabola, the most notable name on Ohio State's first injury report of the week was defensive tackle Will Smith Jr., the Buckeyes' backup nose guard behind unanimous All-American Kayden McDonald.
+Smith was listed as probable for the game against Miami on Sunday, but is set to be available per the final availability report.

 Freshman wide receiver Quincy Porter remains out after missing the final two games of Ohio State's regular season and the Big Ten title game.
-Backup safety Malik Hartford and defensive end Logan George also remain out after missing the end of the regular season.
+Backup safety Malik Hartford, defensive end Logan George and walk-on quarterback Mason Maggs also remain out after missing the end of the regular season.

-Miami has three players listed as out: Defensive back Damari Brown, linebacker Malik Bryant and wide receiver Daylyn Upshaw.
+Miami has four players listed as out: Defensive back Damari Brown, linebacker Malik Bryant, wide receiver Daylyn Upshaw and defensive lineman Donta Simpson.
 Brown is the most notable absence, as he has started five games for the Hurricanes at cornerback this season.
-Backup defensive lineman Donta Simpson is listed as doubtful.